mindstorm38/proc-gen/README.md

 - [ ] Items
 - [x] All-model falling blocks
 - [x] TNT ***(WIP)***
+- [ ] Modifications (Mods)
+  - [ ] Put default game blocks/entities/items in a mod, enabled by default

 ## Contribute

 Do not hesitate to contribute through issues, either to report real **issues**, or to make **suggestions** for the game !

-This game is currently in development, it is not playable but it is already possible to move through the dimension.
+This game is currently in development, it is not playable, but it is already possible to move through the dimension.

 For development, I'm using Gradle (use wrapper with `./gradrew` and `./gradlew.bat`) and IntelliJ IDEA as IDE.